CamCove-Crichton/Whiskey-d_Away/README.md

 - I would like to be able to have the user add multiple of the same tour for different days and different time slots, in case they would like to attend the same tour multiple times but would like to do so in one booking
 - I would like to be able to have the attendees details filled in during the booking process if there is more than one attendee, and also have them have the validation of ensuring they are all over 18 years of age, but due to time constraints, I have not had a chance to implement it, but I would like to return to it and implement this, as I feel it would be a great feature
 - It would be great to be able to add in a feature for the user to be able to edit their booking once made by either changing the date, adding more attendees if possible or removing attendees or adding other experiences and paying the balance or receiving a refund if the new balance is less than what they paid, or to be able to cancel the entire booking and get a full refund if cancellation is not within a 48hr period of the booking taking place
+- I would have liked to put a validation in place to let the user know if they booking slot is at maximum capacity or if the date is at maximum capacity but due to time contraints, I was not able to get round to it but it will be a feature down the line
+- Started looking into my SEO, and planned to have a lot of info in the contact us page, which seemed more appropriate to now be called about us, so I changed the name of the nav item to about us, and created an about us template, view and url for it.
+I then styled it with my existing styling and added a couple more items to my css file to include in the about us template.

 ### Wireframes & Database Designs